Find out about careers in our technology and change service.

 Our staff are structured into teams providing centres of excellence for the council on key activities including: programme and project management, change management, solutions analysis, coding, security, information assurance, technical architecture, business intelligence, data governance and systems administration.

-Find out what our staff have to say about working for North Yorkshire County Council in the following video:
+Find out what our staff have to say about working for North Yorkshire County Council in this video:

-Recently the council’s contact resolution centre also moved into T&C providing further opportunities to push forward with our digital agenda ensuring self-help and automation wherever possible for accessing and delivering council services.
+Recently the council’s contact resolution centre also moved into technology and change, providing further opportunities to push forward with our digital agenda ensuring self-help and automation wherever possible for accessing and delivering council services.